Smart-Wheelchair-RRC/DockerForDevelopment/README.md

     docker build -t ghcr.io/smart-wheelchair-rrc/humble:v3.0 -f ROS2/AMD64x86/humble/Dockerfile ROS2/AMD64x86/humble
     ```

+> [!IMPORTANT]
+> Avoid using the `latest` tag.

 ### Explanation of the `docker build` command

-The `docker build` command is used to create a Docker image from a Dockerfile.
+The [`docker build` command](https://docs.docker.com/reference/cli/docker/buildx/build/) is used to create a Docker image from a Dockerfile.
 Here's a breakdown of the command and its arguments:

 ```bash
 docker build -t ghcr.io/smart-wheelchair-rrc/<image_name>:<tag> -f <path/to/Dockerfile> <build_context>